scizen9/SEDM-Docs/source/Efficiency.rst

 Below is the figure that shows a typical efficiency curve using our best understanding of the calculation and of the instrumental wavelength bins.
-The efficiency is only as good as the quality of the night and represents a lower limit on the true efficiency.
+The efficiency is only as good as the quality of the night and represents an approximation of the true efficiency.
+Clouds will tend to lower the measured efficiency, but moonlight or other sources of anomolous background will tend to raise the measured efficiency.
+In general, clouds are a more common source of efficiency offset and so most measurements are lower limits on the true efficiency.

 .. _fig-efficiency: